 Privacy and Data Security

 Our Privacy and Data Security Team helps businesses unlock the value of data, while ensuring compliance with U.S. and non-U.S. laws and standards that regulate the collection, use, sharing and protection of data.
 We counsel clients on cross-border data transfers, including compliance with EU, Canadian and other international data privacy laws.
 We routinely handle US-EU Privacy Safe Harbor and US-Swiss Privacy Safe Harbor certifications for clients.
 We represent clients in transactions that involve cross border data transfers, including under EU standard contractual clauses for the transfer of personal data.
 Our expertise covers customer data, employee data and credit cardholder data.
-With offices in Seoul, Shanghai, Beijing, London and Brussels, we have local expertise with respect to privacy and data security concerns involving the Korea, China, UK and the EU.
+With offices in Seoul, Shanghai, London and Brussels, we have local expertise with respect to privacy and data security concerns involving the Korea, China, UK and the EU.

 Tax, Estate Planning and Immigration